Theory of the Elementary Particles: The spin of the -branch particles

-The superposition of two perpendicular linearly polarized traveling waves of equal amplitudes and frequencies shifted in phase by $\pi$/2 leads to a circular wave with the constant angular momentum j = $\hbar$.
-As is well-known, the total energy of a traveling wave is the sum of the potential and the kinetic energy.
-In a traveling wave the kinetic energy is always equal to the potential energy.
-From
+It remains to be shown what the angular momentum of the center wave is.
+The total energy of a traveling wave is obviously the sum of the potential and the kinetic energy